-Nathan Phillips, a Vietnam veteran from Ypsilanti, Michigan, said he moved with his drum between the Black Hebrew Israelites and the students to defuse what he believed was a potentially dangerous situation.
+Nathan Phillips from Ypsilanti, Michigan, who served with the US Marines but was not a Vietnam veteran as previously stated, said he moved with his drum between the Black Hebrew Israelites and the students to defuse what he believed was a potentially dangerous situation.
 "I stepped in between to pray," Phillips said.

 The 64-year-old is an elder of Nebraska's Omaha tribe and an activist who took part in the Standing Rock protests in 2016-2017 against construction of an oil pipeline in North Dakota.

 Nick Sandmann identified himself as the boy in the photo via an email.
 He said he had done nothing to provoke anyone and also had sought to calm the situation.

 Of Phillips, Sandmann said: "He locked eyes with me and approached me, coming within inches of my face.
 He played his drum the entire time he was in my face."

 "I never interacted with this protester," Sandmann went on.
 "I did not speak to him.
 I did not make any hand gestures or other aggressive moves," Sandmann wrote, adding that he was "startled and confused" as to why Phillips approached him.